Hubear-MUC/Count/readme.txt

-Count Version 1.0
+Count Version 2.0

-This program counts backwards from 9 to 0.
+This program counts upwards from 0 to 9.

-  1  main(){int a=9;
+  1  int i,a;
-  2  while(a>0)
+  2  main()
-  3  {
+  3  {for (i=0;i<9;++i)
-  4  a--;
+  4  {
+  5  a=i;
-  5  }}
+  6  }}

 The counting itself has to be watched with a debugger.

-Set a breakpoint to line 2 and use the step- function to step through the program and watch the value in variable a.
+Set a breakpoint to line 2 or 3 and run the program.
+Use the step- function to step through the program and watch the value in variable a which will contain the latest value of the counting.

-Also the lines 3 and 4 can be used for the breakpoint, however in this case the initial value can not be investigated.
+Also the next- function can be used to watch the content of variable a.

 Version history:
 ----------------

+Version 2.0

+Replaced the counting by a for- loop.

 Version 1.0